Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

 Although the transition layer at the bonding interface is only a few nanometers thick, crystal impurities in this region can introduce elastic disorder and defect-induced scattering, thereby providing a measurable loss channel for SAWs.
-This mechanism may account for the observed temperature-independent propagation loss of approximately 1.97 dB/mm for the fundamental asymmetric Lamb (A0) mode in suspended LN and that of 1.11~dB/mm for the SH mode in LNOS.
-It may also contribute to the Rayleigh-mode loss in LNOI as part of the observed quadratic frequency-dependent loss.
+This mechanism may account for the observed temperature-independent propagation loss of approximately 1.97~dB/mm for the fundamental asymmetric Lamb (A0) mode in suspended LN and that of 1.11~dB/mm for the SH mode in LNOS.
+It may also contribute to the acoustic loss in LNOI.

-In conclusion, we have systematically investigated acoustic attenuation mechanisms in thin-film lithium niobate (TFLN) platforms by comparing acoustic propagation loss across LNOI, LNOS, suspended LN thin films, and bulk LN over wide frequency and temperature ranges.
-We find that acoustic loss in LNOI exhibits a pronounced non-monotonic temperature dependence, which is characteristic of amorphous materials.
-The result suggests that the buried oxide layer is the dominant loss channel at low temperatures.
-At elevated temperatures, the loss associated with the buried oxide layer is suppressed, and the acoustic loss is governed primarily by Akhiezer damping in crystalline LN.
-In contrast, acoustic loss in LNOS, bulk LN, and suspended LN thin films is dominated by Akhiezer damping over the entire measured temperature range and decreases monotonically with decreasing temperature.
-These results indicate that acoustic loss in LNOI can be mitigated by operating at elevated temperatures or by replacing the buried oxide layer with a crystalline substrate.
+In conclusion, we have systematically investigated acoustic loss mechanisms in thin-film lithium niobate (TFLN) platforms by comparing acoustic propagation loss across LNOI, LNOS, suspended LN thin films, and bulk LN over wide frequency and temperature ranges.
+We find that acoustic loss in LNOI exhibits a pronounced non-monotonic temperature dependence, which may arise from the amorphous BOX layer or the distinct multilayer structure compared to the other three platforms.
+At elevated temperatures, the acoustic loss in LNOI is suppressed.
+In contrast, acoustic loss in LNOS, bulk LN, and suspended LN thin films exhibits a monotonic decrease with decreasing temperature over the entire measured range, consistent with Akhiezer damping.
+The acoustic loss extracted from the free-propagating delay line represents an effective loss and may deviate from the intrinsic material loss due to acoustic walk-off and beam divergence.
+These effects can be mitigated using waveguide-based delay lines.
+However, this contribution does not affect the observed trend for each platform or the main conclusions of this work.

 In addition, high-resolution HAADF-STEM imaging reveals nanoscale interfacial disorder at the bonding interface, which may introduce an additional loss channel in TFLN devices relative to bulk LN.
 These results clarify the physical origins of acoustic loss in TFLN platforms and provide important material and structural guidelines for minimizing acoustic loss in future phononic, acousto-optic, piezo-optomechanics, and quantum acoustic devices.